Hyrtwol/Mimir/doc/command_line_tools/odin.md

 		Usage in code:
 			#config(SPAM, default_value)

+	-show-defineables
+		Shows an overview of all the #config/#defined usages in the project.

+	-export-defineables:<filename>
+		Exports an overview of all the #config/#defined usages in CSV format to the given file path.
+		Example: -export-defineables:defineables.csv

 	-build-mode:<mode>
 		Sets the build mode.
 		Available options:
 			-build-mode:exe         Builds as an executable.
 			-build-mode:dll         Builds as a dynamically linked library.
 			-build-mode:shared      Builds as a dynamically linked library.
+			-build-mode:lib         Builds as a statically linked library.
+			-build-mode:static      Builds as a statically linked library.
 			-build-mode:obj         Builds as an object file.
 			-build-mode:object      Builds as an object file.
 			-build-mode:assembly    Builds as an assembly file.